Petrushka (horse): Background

 Petrushka, a dark chestnut filly with a small white star was bred at the Airlie Stud, near Maynooth, County Kildare, sired by the Northern Dancer stallion Unfuwain out of the mare Ballet Shoes.
 Unfuwain was a high-class middle-distance runner who won four Group races before siring the winners of more than five hundred winners at stud.
 Ballet Shoes, who won two minor races, was a product of the Ballymacoll Stud and a half sister to the Champion Stakes winner Spectrum.
 As a descendant of the broodmare Sunny Valley, she was also closely related to Sun Princess.

 Petrushka's name derives from the ballet by Stravinsky, and was suggested by the name of her dam.
-An odd feature of the filly's name was the fact that the original Petrushka was male.
+An odd feature of the filly's name was that the original Petrushka in Russian folk puppetry was male.

 Petrushka was sent as a yearling to the Goffs sales in October 1998 where she was bought for IR£110,000 by John Warren, the director of the Highclere Thoroughbred Racing group.
 Petrushka was sent into training with Sir Michael Stoute at Newmarket, Suffolk.